 Sycuan's practice areas (practice greens, driving range, and short game areas) are some of the best open to the public anywhere.
 Green fees vary depending on the day of the week and if you're walking or riding, and twilight rates are considerably lower.

 El Cajon, CA 92019

 If there's one golf course that offers affordability, scenery, challenge, and fun, it's Coronado Golf Course, hands down.
-With a layout along the shores of San Diego Bay with panoramic views of the downtown skyline and the Coronado Bay Bridge, this municipal golf course is perfect for the recreational golfer.
+With a layout along the shores of San Diego Bay featuring panoramic views of the downtown skyline and the Coronado Bay Bridge, this course is perfect for the recreational golfer.
 It might be "municipal" but this course is immaculate, with stellar greens.

-The course is challenging but not tricked up and a lot of fun.
-And the best thing?
-Green fees are only $30!
-Of course, the trade-off is a tee time is really difficult to get.
-Playing 18 Holes is $35 during the week and $40 on weekends and holidays.
+The course is challenging but not tricked up and a lot of fun, with reasonable green fees, which go up on weekends and holidays.
+The trade-off is a tee time for playing 18 holes is really difficult to get.

 Coronado Municipal Golf Course

 It might not have the appeal of Torrey Pines, but Balboa Park is a fine course.
 Though it may look short on the scorecard and the grounds get less love than some of the other golf courses in San Diego, canyons and elevation changes make Balboa a surprisingly challenging layout, and some holes offer some great city views.

 Besides, if you have a city resident card, you can't beat the green fees, which do go up on weekends.

 It may be an executive length course, but Oaks North plays like a full-length golf course.
 This 27-hole layout boasts stellar greens and plenty of challenge.
 It's one of the great courses in San Diego, and even better when you don't want to spend five hours on the course on a weekend.